anirudh9280/FallQtr24/Data_Science_Notes/Lecture 15.md

 				j = j + 1
 ```
 ```
-		This would be O(n) because the second loop would terminate after the first iteration as j would be bigger than i, then that leaves the top for loop and this would just be O(n)
+		This would be O(n^2) because the second loop would terminate after the first iteration as j would be bigger than i, then that leaves the top for loop and this would just be O(n)
 Third Example:
 ``
 	sum = 0